My-UofE/ECM1410-workshop-04-instructions/README.md

     ...
 ```

-Here we are trying to use `width` both as an attribute of the rectangle object, and as the first argument of the constructor.
+Here we find our selfs running `width = width;` as we have used the same name for the rectangle width attribute and the width constructor argument.

-The `this` keyword allows us to resolve this, by differentiating between the `width` passed as the constructor argument, and the rectangle attribute (accessed using `this.width`):
+The `this` keyword allows us to resolve the issue by letting us refer explicitly to instance attributes using code like `this.width` rather than the width attribute directly.
+With this change our code becomes:

 ```java
 public Rectangle(double width, double height, double originX, double originY) {